BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_3_Importing_Secrets_to_Bitcoin_Core.md

 | bc1q7jn4qxknxr3d58jwzjyw3x93w7qxwhkypftgaz
 ```

-We can do the same with the PKH address now:
+You can do the same with the PKH address now:
 ```
 bitcoin-cli -rpcwallet=seed importdescriptors '''[{ "desc": "'$DESC_WITH_CS_PKH'", "timestamp":1770329126, "active": true, "range": [0,100] }]'''